-While players are limited to using a leader acquired from one of their packs, they may use any common base they wish when constructing their deck.
+While players are limited to using a leader acquired from one of their packs, they may use any common base from the used set that they wish when constructing their deck.

 Players are not permitted to trade cards they have drafted or use cards from outside their drafted cards when building their deck.